ArnasPuskunigis/COMP2007-cw2/README.md

 # COMP2007-cw2

-This is my courseword 70% report.
+This is my coursework 70% report.

 # Installation guide:
 To run the game, open the "CursedTreasure" folder and inside there open the "Cursed Treasure" exe file, this will launch the game.